zgracem/dotconfig/fish/prompt/README.md

 * Background job count, if > 0
 * Non-zero exit statuses appear against the right margin, as numbers or (if applicable) signal names
-* The right margin can also include the current time and an indicator of the current `vi` mode
+* The right margin can also include the duration of the last command, the current time, and/or an indicator of the current `vi` mode

+Prompt-related functions live in this directory to avoid cluttering up `../functions`.
+Its path must be added to `$fish_function_path` so they can auto-load.